tinder-cwybranowski/xcode-strict-concurrency-checking-demo/README.md

 # Xcode Strict Concurrency Checking Demo

+> ✅ [This has been confirmed working](https://github.com/buildbuddy-io/rules_xcodeproj/issues/1657#issuecomment-1404191779) in both BwB and BwX modes, after the introduction of the `-warn-concurrency` copt to `SwiftLib`.

 This project demonstrates an issue in [buildbuddy-io/rules_xcodeproj](https://github.com/buildbuddy-io/rules_xcodeproj) whereby the Swift 5.7 `Strict Concurrency Checking` feature does not seem to work as expected in BwB (Build-with-Bazel) mode.
 As described below, a buildbuddy-io/rules_xcodeproj Xcode BwB project is compared to a rules_xcodeproj Xcode BwX project, and also a yonaskolb/XcodeGen Xcode project to understand how a vanilla Xcode project behaves.

 This project was created to add context and reproduction steps to the [GitHub Issue opened here](https://github.com/buildbuddy-io/rules_xcodeproj/issues/1657).